-The result in 2020 was negatively influenced by EUR 125 million of one-off items related to an additional longevity reinsurance transaction of EUR 140 million and a restructuring provision of EUR 42 million.
-This was partly offset by an adjustment of the net Deferred TaxAssets (DTA)-position to 25%, following a tax legislation change, which had a positive impact on taxation of EUR 57 million.
+In 2020, there was a negative of EUR 118 million from one-off items, including the costs for an additional longevity reinsurance transaction of EUR 140 million and a restructuring provision of EUR 42 million.
+This was partly offset by an adjustment of the net deferred tax assets position, following a tax legislation change, which had a positive impact on taxation of EUR 57 million.